Fermented Fireweed Tea

 Fireweed tea has a long history in Russia being used for medicinal purposes.
 Its also known as Ivan Tea.
 Fireweed became popular in the 17th century because it was an easily accessible wild plant growing abundantly in nature making it a cheaper alternative to "proper tea".

-Fireweed is just as beautiful as it is powerful, Fireweed is rich in antioxidants that benefit the entire body.
+Fireweed is just as beautiful as it is powerful.
+Fireweed is rich in antioxidants that benefit the entire body.
 The digestive system, the urinary system, the circulatory system, the heart, the brain, the endocrine system, immune system, the lungs, and the skin.
 It is both a tonic and a nutritive.
 Fireweed is an excellent source of dietary fiber, vitamin A, niacin, vitamin B6, folate, calcium, magnesium, and manganese.
 Fireweed is such a great herb to connect with.
 Eating and drinking wild foods align us with the season.
 Be sure to check out the Fireweed monograph in the herbarium section of the website.
-Coming soon!

 This is a tasty tonic with a deep, fruity flavor and no caffeine!
 Drink after your morning coffee on cold days with a little honey and a splash of cream.
-It has become my bedtime drink.

 The entire plant is edible.
 Try the fresh fragrant flowers!
 Harvest them as soon as they open.
 They contain sweet nectar that make a delicious cup of tea.
 They can also be dried for later use.
 Harvest the shoots in early spring (may) when they are just 6 to 12 inches high and plant as a potherb.
 The mature stalk can be used as cordage, during and after flowering.
 Harvest the roots in the fall.